 It is recommended that you have someone drive you home from the procedure, as most patients experience mild to moderate discomfort, and the effects of the sedation will most likely still be present by the time you are discharged.

 Typically, Drs.
-Lieberman & Parikh do not see any bruising in patients after a lip lift, but often patients will need to wear bandages for at least 24 hours after the procedure.
+Lieberman, Parikh, and Curti do not see any bruising in patients after a lip lift, but often patients will need to wear bandages for at least 24 hours after the procedure.

-In four to six days, our office staff will schedule a follow-up appointment and usually, in a week to 10 days after the procedure, a patient will feel comfortable enough to return to his or her usual activities.
+In four to six days, our office staff will schedule a follow-up appointment, and usually in a week to 10 days, a patient will feel comfortable enough to return to his or her usual activities.
 To help conceal any visible wounds, make-up can be applied to the incision usually sometime between 10 to 14 days post-op.

 Results of a Lip Lift

 Drs.
-Lieberman and Parikh are known for achieving natural results, and with a lip lift, their goal is to provide subtle yet transformative results.
-A natural appearance to the lips depends on the surgeon’s’ aesthetic understanding of the size, shape, symmetry, proportion, and balance of the lips, as well as his or her surgical skill.
+Lieberman, Parikh, and Curti are known for achieving natural results, and with a lip lift, their goal is to provide subtle yet transformative results.
+Achieving a natural appearance depends on the surgeon’s aesthetic understanding of the size, shape, symmetry, proportion, and balance of the lips, as well as his or her surgical skill.